bparanj/crystal/electronics/design/Compound-Current-Source.md

 - Applications:
   - This experiment showcases how compound current sources are used in analog circuits for precise and stable current control.

-This experiment is straightforward to implement in Tinkercad, and the results clearly demonstrate the advantages of a compound current source in achieving stable current output under varying conditions.
+The results demonstrate the advantages of a compound current source in achieving stable current output under varying conditions.